Maurice C. Gregory: World War II

 Gregory was promoted to the rank of colonel in January 1940 and transferred to Depot of Supplies, Philadelphia in July of that year.
 He served as Depot Commanding officer for the duration of the war and was promoted to the rank of brigadier general in December 1944.
 His depot served as Headquarters of Quartermaster Generals of the Marine Corps, Seth Williams and William P. T. Hill consecutively and served to procure, store, maintain, distribute and manufacture uniforms and minor equipage.

 Assembly line production of military hardware and housekeeping supplies included hat ornaments, mosquito nets, mess pans, helmets, articles of uniforms, foot lockers, buckets, stoves, tent poles, bunks, etc. General Gregory oversaw 6,000 employees and marines and Depot received Army-Navy "E" Award for production efficiency in 1943.
 Gregory himself received the Legion of Merit for his service at Depot of Supplies, Philadelphia.

-He retired on September 1, 1945, by reason of pending retirement and settled in Philadelphia with his wife Mae Agnes Gregory (1889–1953).
-Brigadier General Maurice C. Gregory died on October 27, 1949, and is buried at Arlington National Cemetery, Virginia.
+He retired on September 1, 1945, by reason of pending retirement and settled in Philadelphia with his wife Mae Agnes Gregory.
+Brigadier General Maurice C. Gregory died on October 27, 1949, and is buried at Arlington National Cemetery in Virginia.
 They had together two sons: Noel, who served as major in the Marine Corps Reserve, and Marshall, who was graduate of the Naval Academy and retired as colonel.